-- 1. The study choice check consists of at least the completion of a digital questionnaire and a contact moment with the study programme. - 2.
+- The study choice check consists of at least the completion of a digital questionnaire and a contact moment with the study programme.
+International students as referred to in the Study Choice Advice Rules will be offered a contact moment (video call or by request face-to-face).
+Furthermore international student can participate in a webinar. - 2.
 Within 4 weeks following registration, the prospective student will receive a link to the digital questionnaire.
 Within 4 weeks following completion of the questionnaire, the prospective student will receive an invitation to the contact moment with the study programme.
 International students as referred to in the Study Choice Advice Rules will receive further information on the study choice check within 4 weeks following registration. - 3.
 The digital questionnaire can be completed in the period from January until September.
 The study choice activities for international students will take place in the period between January and September. - 4.
-The contact moments with the study programmes are planned in the period from January until September.

-- 5. The contact moment will consist of a 30-minute interview, preferably conducted in person.
+The contact moments with the study programmes are planned in the period from January until September. - 5.
+The contact moment will consist of a 30-minute interview, preferably conducted in person.
 Students resident abroad with a travel distance of more than 75 km will be invited for a telephone or video-interview. - 6.
-The study choice advice will be sent to the prospective student by e-mail within ten working days of the contact moment. - 7.
-The study choice advice offers one of 4 options: - A there is a good match with our study programme; - B there is a match with our study programme which certain provisos; - C it is doubtful whether there is a match with our study programme; - D there is no good match with our study programme.
+The study choice advice will be sent to the prospective student by e-mail within ten working days of the contact moment.